 sudo reboot

 After installing Snapd, enabling its services is necessary for Snap to function properly on your system.
-This step ensures that Snap starts automatically with your system and remains active for managing applications.
+This step ensures that Snap starts automatically with your system and remains active for managing applications, a key part of completing the process to install Snap on Fedora.

 Step 1: Enable and Start the Snapd Service